Trading strategies

 cash secured put example

 Covered calls are a strategy where you hold a long position in a stock and sell (write) call options on that stock.
-You earn a premium from selling the call, but the potential profit is capped if the stock rises beyond the call's strike price.
+With OTC options, you earn a premium from selling the call (with spread bet options, you earn the equivalent of the option price multiplied by the stake).

 This strategy provides an income stream on top of any dividends or gains from the stock, but limits the upside potential.